 Amsterdam Metropolitan Area

-The Amsterdam Metropolitan Area is a geographical indication for the region that stretches from Zandvoort to Lelystad and from Purmerend to Hilversum.
-The area comprises 30 municipalities, gathered in seven sub-regions: Amsterdam, Amstelland-Meerlanden, Almere-Lelystad, Gooi en Vechtstreek, IJmond, Zaanstreek-Waterland and Zuid-Kennemerland.
+The Amsterdam Metropolitan Area is a geographical indication for the region stretching from Zandvoort to Lelystad and from Purmerend to Hilversum.
+The area includes 30 municipalities, gathered in seven sub-regions: Amsterdam, Amstelland-Meerlanden, Almere-Lelystad, Gooi and Vechtstreek, IJmond, Zaanstreek-Waterland and Zuid-Kennemerland.

 This is the working area of the Amsterdam Economic Board.
-Here, we collaborate with decision-makers, innovation managers and changemakers from businesses, academia and government towards a smart, green and healthy region.
+Here we work, together with decision makers, innovation managers and changemakers from businesses, academia and government to create a smart, green and healthy region.

 Engine of the Dutch economy

-The region is part of the provinces of Noord-Holland and Flevoland and is also known as the MRA, for short.
-It has approximately 2.5 million inhabitants.
-With two airports, seaports, the financial center of the Netherlands, the flower auction of Aalsmeer, world-class knowledge institutions, large media companies and clusters of creative companies, the Amsterdam Metropolis is an important engine of the Dutch economy.
-In addition, the region is characterised by attractive historic towns and a great variety of landscapes.
+The Amsterdam Metropolitan Area – also known as the MRA – is located within the North Holland and Flevoland provinces.
+The area has a population of about 2.5 million.
+With two airports, seaports, the financial center of the Netherlands, the Aalsmeer flower auction, world-class knowledge institutions, major media companies and clusters of creative businesses, among others, this region is a major driver of the Dutch economy.
+In addition, the area is characterised by attractive historic towns and great scenic variety.

 Metropool Amsterdam | Amsterdam Economic Board

-The Metropolitan Region Amsterdam is the partnership of the provinces of North Holland and Flevoland, 30 municipalities and the Vervoerregio Amsterdam.
-Based on a shared vision, they are working on a powerful, innovative economy, faster connections and sufficient and attractive space for living, working and recreation.
+The Metropoolregio Amsterdam is the partnership between the North Holland and Flevoland provinces, 30 municipalities and the Transport Authority Amsterdam.
+From a shared vision, they are working towards a strong, innovative economy, faster connections and sufficient and attractive space for living, working and recreation.